 In short, it’s the collective results of all engagements and interactions that have the candidates during the marketing and hiring process.

 Today, candidates have more choices, making it harder for employers to differentiate themselves and establish how their values, company culture, and employees represent a unique opportunity for top candidates.
 Poor experiences during the recruiting process can negatively impact an employer’s ability to hire talent.
 Through a positive candidate experience, organizations can gain the trust and loyalty of applicants who may become advocates for an organization and help bolster their employer brand.

-Improving candidate experience is a must to win in a war for talent.
-Here are the following on how to improve candidate experience at each stage of the hiring process:
+Improving the candidate experience is a must to win in a war for talent.
+Here are the following on how to improve the candidate experience at each stage of the hiring process: